walkoffcyber/WALKOFF/docs/workflow.rst

 Parameter Passing and Node Types (Buitin)
 -----------------------------------------
 Actions may have arguments, whose properties are defined by the App's API schema.
 By default, an argument is a static value that you specify.
-To use the output from an Action as an argument to another Action, select dropdown menu and select Action Output, the box to the right of it will then become a dropdown menu if it wasn't already.
+To use the output from an Action as an argument to another Action, select dropdown menu and select ``Action Output``, the box to the right of it will then become a dropdown menu if it wasn't already.
 Select the action you wish to receive the output from (the action must be directly or indirectly linked to the current action).

 Parameter Passing
 '''''''''''''''''
-There are four different types of parameters you can pass to an action, static value, action output, globals, and workflow variables.
+There are four different types of parameters you can pass to an action: static value, action output, globals, and workflow variables.

 Static Value
 ~~~~~~~~~~~~
-	 Static Value parameters are those that you explicitly set as you are building your workflow, in this case, hardcode the value you would like to use.
+	 Static Value parameters are those that you explicitly set as you are building your workflow.
+In this case, simply supply the value you would like to use.

 Action Output
 ~~~~~~~~~~~~~